microsoftgraph/msgraph-sdk-powershell/src/Planner/Planner/docs/v1.0-beta/Update-MgPlannerTaskProgressTaskBoardFormat.md

 ```

 ### -OrderHint
-Hint value used to order the task on the Progress view of the Task Board.
+Hint value used to order the task on the progress view of the task board.
-The format is defined as outlined here.
+For details about the supported format, see Using order hints in Planner.

 ```yaml
 Type: System.String